holepunchto/sodium-native/README.md

 * `npub` should be `Buffer` of length `crypto_aead_xchacha20poly1305_ietf_NPUBBYTES`.
 * `key` should be a `Buffer` of length `crypto_aead_xchacha20poly1305_ietf_KEYBYTES`.

-Returns how many bytes were written to `message`.
+Returns nothing, but will throw on in case the MAC cannot be authenticated.
 Note that in-place encryption is possible.

 ### Non-authenticated streaming encryption